Micronauts/warzone2100/platforms/windows/README-build.md

 5. **Vulkan SDK 1.2.148.1+** (https://vulkan.lunarg.com/sdk/home)
   - Required only if you want to build with Vulkan support.

 ### Preparing to build:

 Build dependencies are provided via [vcpkg](https://github.com/Microsoft/vcpkg) from Microsoft.
-* Run the `get-dependencies_win.ps1` script from powershell in order to download and build the dependencies.
+* Run the `get-dependencies_win.ps1` script from powershell inside of the repo root directory in order to download and build the dependencies.

+> Enter `.\get-dependencies_win.ps1` in the powershell developer console to run it.
+If you lack permissions and entering `Get-ExecutionPolicy` returns `Restricted`, use `Set-ExecutionPolicy RemoteSigned`.

 ### Building from the command-line:
 1. Change directory to the warzone2100 repo directory